A resume without resume keywords is like playing the musical notes on an instrument alphabetically.

 Find Best Keywords for resume to use.

-To find the most appropriate keywords, review the following:
+To find the best keywords for resume, review the following:

 - Job Descriptions: First, see the type of position written in the job description, then scrutinize the job description and copy the job title.

 - Social Media Websites: Search social media sites, such as LinkedIn, or online sites of your target profile to review similar keyword that reflect your profile and personality.

 Additional tips for using resume keywords.

-- Do not over write the keywords.
+- Do not over write the best keywords for resume.
 Limit your resume keywords to most significant resume keywords in the most significant places.